twenders/twenders/dev-cookle/README.md

 $ npm run start
 ```

-Perhaps start with `nvm use 20` to ues node v20.
+Perhaps start with `nvm use 20` to use node v20.

 To update (like often updating wordlist)